Position: Legislative Affairs Manager Army Programs

 Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.

-To perform this job successfully, an individual should have knowledge of Spreadsheet software, Word Processing software and Association Management Software.
+To perform this job successfully, an individual should have knowledge of Microsoft office suite (Spreadsheet, PowerPoint Graphics software and Word Processing software a must).

 Other Skills required